Particular/NServiceBus.Bootstrap.WindowsService/README.md

 Note that the generated configuration code to use InMemory is wrapped in an `if (Environment.UserInteractive && Debugger.IsAttached)` this is to remind you to choose a durable persistence suitable for production use.
 If you really want to use InMemory then simply move it out of the `if` check.
 Feel free to modify the if statement to better meet your development requirements.

 # Justification

+So NServiceBus comes with a very functional host exe that abstracts much of the hosting complexity.
+Its many features include installation, un-installation and configuring the windows service.
+It provides these features though a reasonable amount of custom code and the use of some powerful libraries like TopShelf.
+Since the NServiceBus Host is a general solution with dependencies there are some drawback associated with using it.

 ## Drawbacks of the NServiceBus Host